anszom/rethink/README.md

 The following code is currently available:

 - [rethink-setup](rethink/rethink-setup.js) - a simple tool to perform the "initial setup" from a Wi-Fi connected PC, without using the official LG app
 - [rethink-cloud](rethink/rethink-cloud.js) - a server that replaces LG's cloud service.
-It's meant to be installed on your local network
+It's meant to be installed on your local network and hosts its own simplistic MQTT broker.
+- [packet-parser](rethink/packet-parser.js) - an utility to interpret TLV-formatted packets received from the appliance via MQTT.
+It connects to rethink-cloud
+- [packet-sender](rethink/packet-sender.js) - an utility to create TLV-formatted packets & send them via MQTT to the appliance.
+It connects to rethink-cloud
 - [appliance simulator](appliance-simulator) - a program which allows the Wi-Fi module to be operated without connection to an appliance.
 It simulates a minimum set of UART responses to activate the Wi-Fi module.

 ## Notice